atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 Lastly and most importantly I think it's the culture that matters.
 Of course, it's a vague and open-to-interpretation concept.
 And culture is generally not stagnant; doesn't remain unchanged for long.
 But many of your actions are rooted in an existing culture or are aspiring towards some culture.
 And every action updates the culture- what is acceptable and what's not, what is rewarded and what isn't, are you open to criticism, debate, difference of opinion, etc. What do you do when things go wrong.
 Certainly, GE had a culture problem.
 I have seen a couple of rotten companies and maybe it boiled down to this vague idea of culture.
 This becomes particularly noticeable when you are inside and company's fortunes turn (for better or for worse).

 ---
 *Best invention/ discovery was electricity, wheel.
 Electricity seems ok.
 But wheel?
 No way.
 The best was probably the second wheel.
 Have you seen the idiots on unicycles?
 (Rich Hall gag.)
 Surprisingly, AFAIK, evolution has not come up with a wheel (some sea-bed dwelling fish have pods closely resembling wheels but not exactly wheels- your know, translate-to-rotary motion, friction reducing, etc.).
-Evolution works on good enough principle.
+Evolution works on the good enough principle.

 TODO: A post about power.

 And which book is my next read?
 Have a few (many, actually) unread ones on my shelf, and in kindle, audible libraries.
 I have started re-reading a Wodehouse one.
 But one of the following could be the next one.
 Separated them from others in wishlist and grouped them here for a screenshot.
 Why should Al Pacino memoir be costlier than that of Angela Merkel?
 And around Christmas prices of some Kindle books went up.
 Anyway Al Pacino has narrated the audible book so won't buy the kindle copy anyway.
 That reminds me.
 For past 3 years I haven't paid much for audible membership.
 I became a paid member from the month Audible started in India but for some time now I have been a member thanks mainly to coupons/ vouchers from GPay, Swiggy, Zomato.
 Also, Walter Isaacson's Innovator paperback is sold at ₹1.10/gram.
 Hmm.

 ![auto-and-biographies](/images/biographies.png "books")

+While updating the post today, I ended up using Seinfeld's 'big budget movie with a story that goes nowhere' over Shakespeare's 'full of sound and fury signifying nothing'.
+And I love how quotable Seinfeld is- along with Wodehouse, Calvin And Hobbes and P. L. Deshpande.
+I have heard similar- quoteworthiness- about Dune (purchased but unread).
+And you have no idea how I resisted putting Immelt's cavalier approach in terms of Monty Python's 'Tis but a scratch/ flesh wound.
+But I have to say, at times when I understand him, I just love Shakespeare.